How Much Does a Mommy Makeover Cost?

 Look for a strong track record of good patient reviews and an extensive before and after photo gallery, too.

 RealSelf Tip: If you’re looking for a cheap mommy makeover, keep in mind that the providers who offer the best prices may not actually be board-certified plastic surgeons (here’s what that means).
-Some providers take less time with each operation or outsource parts of the surgery to less qualified staff members, which can compromise safety and results.
-To help ensure you’re choosing the right surgeon, ask these questions at your consultation.
+Some also take less time with each operation or outsource parts of the surgery to less qualified staff members, which can compromise safety and results.

 4. Where you have your surgery

 Mommy makeover costs can vary by U.S. state, metro area, and sometimes even neighborhood.
-Practices in high-rent areas typically have to charge more, while those in more affordable locations can offer better prices.
+Practices in high-rent areas typically have to charge more, while those in more affordable geographic locations can offer better prices.

 For example: